-THE first Repair Café for Stockton Heath is being held at St Thomas’ Church Hall on Ellesmere Road, Stockton Heath, WA4 6DS on Saturday, 16 May 2026.
+THE first Repair Café for Stockton Heath was held at St Thomas’ Church Hall on Ellesmere Road, Stockton Heath, WA4 6DS on Saturday, 16 May 2026.

 Find us on Facebook: https://www.facebook.com/profile.php?id=61587666382266